LucaZugic/EEG_data_visualization_in_MATLAB/README.txt

 As it is presented here, the script requires a flat input array with dimensions [number of channels, 1] This array must be called EEG.

-Tool was developed by Luca Zugic
+Tool was developed by Luca Zugic for the Social Interaction and Performance Science Lab at the University of Central Lancashire.
-For further information, please contact me through my github or email LZugic@uclan.ac.uk
+For further information, please contact me through my github page or email at lucazugic@gmail.com